enqueuer-land/enqueuer/README.md

     variableName: <<valueToBeDefinedLater>>

-Every time enqueuer sees these kind of notations, it searches in its store for a thing like:
+Every time enqueuer sees these kind of notations, it searches in its store for a key/value pair like:

     valueToBeDefinedLater: `value`